State-Independent Quantum Key Distribution with Two-Way Classical Communication: State-independent Secure Quantum Key Distribution with Two-Way Classical Communication

 A hash function $f$ is a function that can be used to map an arbitrarily sized string to a fixed size string.
 The function $f: X_2 \rightarrow \{0,1\}^{r_f}$ is in general randomly selected from an appropriate class of maps, $F$, where $r_f$ is the length of the final key after application of the function.
 This selection is beyond the scope of the current text, but the construction of these functions, even within the quantum domain is an abiding interest in the cryptographic community \cite{Zhang07, Ched10, Yang16}.

 In the ideal scenario, $r_f=r$.
-This final step in distillation provides a layer of security, so even if Eve knows partial information of the random string $X_2$, and full information of $F$, she can still extract arbitrarily little information on the key $K=f(X_2)$ \cite{Benn88,Benn95}.
+This final step in distillation provides a layer of security, and so, should Eve know partial information of the random string $X_2$, and full information of $F$, she can still extract arbitrarily little information on the key $K=f(X_2)$ \cite{Benn88,Benn95}.